 Another three findings concern the actual prototype:

-The OQ Test App should contain a log of the activities that were conducted with the application (minor)
+The OQ Test App should contain a log of the activities that were conducted with the application (minor).

-The test results should be stored in the same location where Scenarioo can access them, so that the test results do not have to be moved manually (minor)
+The test results should be stored in the same location where Scenarioo can access them, so that the test results do not have to be moved manually (minor).

 Scenarioo provides an out-of-the-box functionality that allows automated comparison of different test runs.
 This functionality was not considered for the prototype but has the potential to improve the review process (recommendation).